maxx1128/Front-end-Developer-Interview-Questions/README.md

 * How would you implement a web design comp that uses non-standard fonts?
   * I would import the font files with CSS.
 Once I had the font files in the needed formats (eot, woff, ttf, svg), or if I could use a web font service such as Google Fonts, I'd import them with `@font-face`.
 I have experience with both, but if there's extra space in the site's performance budget and offline performance isn't a high priority, I prefer using a web font since it's more convenient and requires fewer assets.
 * Explain how a browser determines what elements match a CSS selector.
+  * The browser matches the CSS selector by going right to left.
+So the selector `.class-1 .class-2 .class-3` will start by looking for `.class-3` in the DOM, then seeing if there's a `.class-2` higher up in the DOM branch.
+This makes the work along the DOM proportional to the most specific selector.
+Going from left to right will require more traversing with less chance of finding a selector, and means more calculations with less results.
 * Describe pseudo-elements and discuss what they are used for.
 * Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models.
 * What does ```* { box-sizing: border-box; }``` do?
 What are its advantages?